 What should I look for in a single-speed e-bike?

-Single-speed electric bikes are just like their geared counterparts in terms of electronic technology, so what you look for in a bike like that will apply to these.
-Look for something that fits your riding needs, first and foremost.
+Single-speed electric bikes are just like their geared counterparts in terms of electronic technology, so what you look for in a bike like that will also apply to these.
+Basically, look for something that fits your riding needs, first and foremost.

-Then, make sure you have a budget – luckily single-speed bikes tend to be cheaper than geared versions because there are fewer components.
-Then consider whether you want a belt-driven or chain-driven drivetrain.
+Then, have a look what you can get for your budget – luckily single-speed bikes tend to be cheaper than geared versions because there are fewer components.
+You can then consider whether you want a belt-driven or chain-driven drivetrain.
 Belt drives don’t require lubrication like a chain does, and they keep your legs free from any oil-stains.

 What are the benefits of a single-speed e-bike?